 Broadly, my research focuses on the relationships between environmental change, health, and well-being.
 Read more about some of my projects below:

 This set of projects examines links between climate change, food security, and child health and nutrition.
 Undernutrition during early childhood is known to have long-term negative impacts on health and human capital, including poorer cognitive development, lower educational attainment, shorter adult height, and reduced wages.
 Climate change has the potential to exacerbate undernutrition through its effects on agricultural production, birth outcomes, household income and assets, and food prices.
 One paper, in collaboration with Clark Gray at the University of North Carolina at Chapel Hill and Kathryn Grace at the University of Minnesota-Twin Cities, looks at the effects of temperature and precipitation on child stunting in Ethiopia.
-Another paper, in collaboration with Amir Sapkota at the University of Maryland School of Public Health, examines the effects of monsoon rainfall and earthquake exposure on household food security as well as child nutrition in Nepal.
+Another paper, in collaboration with Amir Sapkota at the University of Maryland School of Public Health, examines the effects of monsoon rainfall and earthquake exposure on household food security in Nepal.

 FOOD SECURITY IN A WARMING WORLD: CLIMATE CHANGE AND CHILD NUTRITION IN ETHIOPIA AND NEPAL